EnvGen/POGENOM/docs/source/Installation.rst

 Some tips for installing software
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The easiest and recommended way to install this pipeline is through conda in an isolated environment.
-Bellow an example of how to install conda and the pipeline in Linux is presented:
+Bellow an example of how to install Miniconda3 (on Linux) and the pipeline is presented:

-1. Installing conda (Linux)
+1. Installing miniconda (Linux)

 Download miniconda::